dfinity/interface-spec/spec/index.md

 -   `sender`, `nonce`, `ingress_expiry`: See [Authentication](#authentication)

--   `paths` (sequence of paths): A list of paths, where a path is itself a sequence of blobs.
+-   `paths` (sequence of paths): A list of paths, where a path is itself a sequence of blobs of maximum length 127 blobs.

 The HTTP response to this request consists of a CBOR (see [CBOR](#cbor)) map with the following fields: